kitab-project-org/diffViewer/README.md

 The options can be reset to their defaults by clicking the "Reset options" button.

-## resizing the output and downloading
+## Resizing the output and downloading image files

 You can resize the width of the output table by grabbing and dragging the right-side border of the table.